nating/nating.github.i/README.md

 # nating.github.io
-A space to display information about nating in some nice HTML/CSS/JavaScript.
+A website about me.

 ## Overview
-This repository is for future use to perhaps display a portfolio of my projects without having to click through repositories.
-As well as display some other information about myself.
+A website is a space to display information about myself in some nice HTML/CSS/JavaScript.
+Also a canvas to practice new HTML/CSS/Javascript on.